The Impact of Alzheimer’s on Family Dynamics: Building Unity

 The effectiveness of these strategies depends on individual circumstances.

-However, research supports the idea that resilient families tend to exhibit strength and positive adaptation when faced with adversity.
+However, research supports the idea that resilient families tend to exhibit and positive adaptation when faced with adversity.

 Therefore, it is crucial for those who dedicate their lives to serving others, especially in healthcare settings, to understand the importance of these coping mechanisms.